Finally, it’s done. I finished testing the Roborock Q7 Max, and here’s the review!

 The Q7 Max is an upgrade over the Q5 Max I previously tested.

-I won’t go through all the variances, but only the primary ones in this review.
+I won’t review all the variances, but only the primary ones in this review.

 It has the upgraded bristle-less brush roll absent in the Q5, plus the hybrid container with the bracket for the pad so it can vacuum and mop simultaneously.